Matthieudegny/React-Query/readme.md

                 /** use the same key as the one used in the hook tha called the data (return useQuery('super-heroes', fetchSuperHeroes, {...), thanks this invalidateQueries the data will be directly updated in the component */ queryClient.invalidateQueries('super-heroes')
         }

+---

+## Handling Mutation Response

+-difference betwwen invalidation and setQueryData = invalidation is less code on the frontend, but one more network request.
+That's the tradeoff.
+-we gonna use the addSuperHero response to update the superHeroesQuery datas thereby saving an additional network request -comment out the query invalidation (no aditionnal request) -make use of the data returned from mutation (useAddSuperHeroData()) -if the request mutation is success it recieve data as response -on the queryClient instance we call a method called setQueryData -> allow to update the query cache.
+The first argument is the query key, second argument is a function, this function recieve the old query data as an argument (its in the query cache).then we need to transform the old query data to a new value (with data from mutation)

+        export const useAddSuperHeroData = () => {
+        const queryClient = useQueryClient()

+        return useMutation(addSuperHero, {
+        onSuccess: (data) => {

+                //queryClient.invalidateQueries('super-heroes')

+                queryClient.setQueryData('super-heroes', (oldQueryData) => {
+                return {
+                ...oldQueryData,
+                //oldQueryData.data = data in cache from 'super-heroes'
+                //data.data = new data inhect with form
+                data: [...oldQueryData.data, data.data]
+        }
+        })

+---

+## Optimistic updates